sarisabban/VaxDesign/README.md

 * RosettaDesign the structure

-`python3 VexDesign.py -d CHOICE grafted.pdb FROM TO` Example `python3 VexDesign.py -d fixbb grafted.pdb 8 17`
+`python3 VexDesign.py -d PROTOCOL grafted.pdb FROM TO` Example `python3 VexDesign.py -d fixbb grafted.pdb 8 17`

 In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure

 You can also choose to RosettaDesign only the suface of the structure (without changing your motif)

-`python3 VexDesign.py -d CHOICE grafted.pdb MOTIF_AA_LIST` Example `python3 VexDesign.py -d surface grafted.pdb 8 12 15 17 23 24 26 28`
+`python3 VexDesign.py -d PROTOCOL grafted.pdb MOTIF_AA_LIST` Example `python3 VexDesign.py -d surface grafted.pdb 8 12 15 17 23 24 26 28`

 * Generate fragments